Naftaly Frenkel: Later career

 In his later career, Frenkel was protected from arrest and possible execution by intervention at the very highest level.
 It is noteworthy that despite the deaths of nearly all of his former colleagues, Frenkel managed to remain alive.
-By 1937 Frenkel was head of BAMlag, the Baikal Amur Mainline railway camp, one of the most chaotic and lethal camps in the [Soviet] Far East, yet when 48 Trotskyites were arrested in BAMlag in 1938 he was not among them, although the camp newspaper openly accused him of sabotage.
+By 1937 Frenkel was head of BAMlag, the Baikal Amur Mainline railway camp, one of the most chaotic and lethal camps in the [Soviet] Far East, yet when 48 Trotskyists were arrested in BAMlag in 1938 he was not among them, although the camp newspaper openly accused him of sabotage.
 Frenkel's case was mysteriously delayed in Moscow, seemingly by Stalin, leading the local BAMlag prosecutor to write to Soviet chief prosecutor Andrei Vyshinsky, "I don't understand why this investigation [into Frenkel] was placed under 'special decree', or from whom this 'special decree' has come.
 If we don't arrest Trotskyite-diversionist-spies, then whom should we be arresting?"

-During 1937-1947 Frenkel was head of the Chief Directorate of Railroad Construction (ГУЖДС) as a protégé of Lavrentiy Beria.
+During 1937–1947 Frenkel was head of the Chief Directorate of Railroad Construction (ГУЖДС) as a protégé of Lavrentiy Beria.

 He was awarded the Order of Lenin three times (August 4, 1933, July 22, 1940, September 16, 1943).

 On April 28, 1947, Frenkel was discharged from his duties for reasons of health, and was awarded a service pension.